Published in

 Fra Angelico, Madonna and Child between Sts Dominic and Catherine of Alexandria | Source: Musei Vaticani

-The Last Judgement by Fra Angelico
+The Last Judgment by Fra Angelico

-The Last Judgement by Fra Angelico | Source: Fra Angelico, Public domain, via Wikimedia Commons
+The Last Judgment by Fra Angelico | Source: Fra Angelico, Public domain, via Wikimedia Commons

 And the best-known composition from the artist is the Madonna dei Linaioli.
 Surrounded by twelve angels on the frame, they each hold a musical instrument, catching a public fancy in a way that no other works of the artist could do.
-The shimmering-pleasant color, graceful forms, and charming look form a rigid structure of the canvas.
+The shimmering-pleasant color, graceful forms, and charming look form a rigid structure on the canvas.

 Madonna dei Linaioli Fra Angelico